-Scott A. Crum, Chie f Human Resources Officer (continued) • Formed a new Diversity Sourcing and Pipeline team that builds relationships with universities and other sources of diverse talent in addition to creating intern and targeted development programs. • Launched Unconscious Bias training beginning with Managing Directors and cascading to all employees at the firm.
+Scott A. Crum, Chi ief Human Resources Officer (continued) Formed a new Diversity Sourcing and Pipeline team that builds relationships with universities and other sources of diverse talent in addition to creating intern and targeted development programs.
+Launched Unconscious Bias training beginning with Managing Directors and cascading to all employees at the firm.
 Over 1,800 employees attended in 2020 with the program continuing into 2021.
-Strengthen Senior Talent Pipeline with emphasis on development and diversity • Oversaw new approaches to build and develop a diverse succession pipeline including: establishing a new Managing Director promotion process to assess candidates and eliminating 1:1 hiring to ensure senior roles have diverse slates. • Prioritized a virtual Accelerated Leadership Program for 43 top talent employees.
+Strengthen Senior Talent Pipeline with emphasis on development and diversity Oversaw new approaches to build and develop a diverse succession pipeline including: establishing a new Managing Director promotion process to assess candidates and eliminating 1:1 hiring to ensure senior roles have diverse slates.
+Prioritized a virtual Accelerated Leadership Program for 43 top talent employees.
 Implemented Executive Committee progression plans by naming four Executive Committee successors to new roles over the last year.

-Robert J. Gutowski, General Counsel Enhance regulatory engagement Advanced the Company's proactive engagement with regulators globally, focusing on ESG and index related issues. • Guided the Company's participation in numerous important regulatory expert panels. • Ensured the Company's preparedness for commercial opportunities arising from regulatory developments affecting our clients, such as ESG reporting.
-Champion and expand scope of Diversity, Equality • Executive Sponsor for the firm's BLN, an employee resource group launched in 2020 to promote the recruitment, leadership, development and recognition of Black employees at MSCI through increased and focused recruiting, mentorship, professional development and networking opportunities. and Inclusion initiatives and effectiveness Advised Corporate Responsibility Committee on diversity disclosure issues and drove enhanced transparency.
-Drive Legal Department client- Sponsored innovation breakthrough group to streamline the contracting process and facilitate simplified OneMSCI contracting across product lines. centricity and innovation contributions to Developed new forms of license agreements and contract structures to facilitate easier and faster contracting processes.
-Client Commercial Experience initiative Supported major strategic commercial relationships and partnerships, advising on a range of critical negotiations and matters from Burgiss to Microsoft to the HKEX.
+Robert J. Gutowsk i, General Counsel Enhance regulatory engagement Advanced the Company's proactive engagement with regulators globally, focusing on ESG and index related issues.
+Guided the Company's participation in numerous important regulatory expert panels.
+Ensured the Company's preparedness for commercial opportunities arising from regulatory developments affecting our clients, such as ESG reporting.
+Champion and expand scope of Diversity, Equality and Inclusion initiatives and effectiveness Executive Sponsor for the firm's BLN, an employee resource group launched in 2020 to promote the recruitment, leadership, development and recognition of Black employees at MSCI through increased and focused recruiting, mentorship, professional development and networking opportunities.
+Advised Corporate Responsibility Committee on diversity disclosure issues and drove enhanced transparency.
+Drive Legal Department client- centricity and innovation contributions to Client Commercial Experience initiative Sponsored innovation breakthrough group to streamline the contracting process and facilitate simplified OneMSCI contracting across product lines.
+Developed new forms of license agreements and contract structures to facilitate easier and faster contracting processes.
+Supported major strategic commercial relationships and partnerships, advising on a range of critical negotiations and matters from Burgiss to Microsoft to the HKEX.

-Robert J. Gutowski, General Counsel (continued) Provide strategic Executive member of COVID-19 Steering Committee. counsel on pandemic response • Advised on stay-at-home, shelter-in-place and similar orders as well as return-to-work protocols across more than 30 offices in more than 20 countries.
+Robert J. Gutowsk i, General Counsel (continued) Provide strategic counsel on pandemic response Executive member of COVID-19 Steering Committee.
+Advised on stay-at-home, shelter-in-place and similar orders as well as return-to-work protocols across more than 30 offices in more than 20 countries.
 Delivered assurance to regulators on operational resiliency during height of the pandemic with a remote workforce performing mission critical and market sensitive index rebalancings.
 Counseled Corporate Services and HR functions on Future of Work plans regarding a wide spectrum of legal issues and implications, from real estate and leasing matters to tax consequences to employee privacy rights to health and safety measures.
-Focus Compliance on delivering upside value in addition to Completed successful independent third-party review of governance of the Company's Index Policy Committee, the highest governance body of the equity index business, with respect to (i) independence of decisions, (ii) effectiveness of policies and processes and (iii) avoidance of conflicts of interest. managing downside risk • Enhanced risk oversight by establishing new risk committee comprised of Compliance, Internal Audit, ERM and IT Risk to ensure coordination of efforts and information. • Implemented new Compliance Portal technology platform to enhance oversight and employee experience.
+Focus Compliance on delivering upside value in addition to managing downside risk Completed successful independent third-party review of governance of the Company's Index Policy Committee, the highest governance body of the equity index business, with respect to (i) independence of decisions, (ii) effectiveness of policies and processes and (iii) avoidance of conflicts of interest.
+Enhanced risk oversight by establishing new risk committee comprised of Compliance, Internal Audit, ERM and IT Risk to ensure coordination of efforts and information.
+Implemented new Compliance Portal technology platform to enhance oversight and employee experience.